Top 10 Castles in Perthshire

 So for a fun castle to explore to its very depths, Elcho Castle is an interesting and stunning attraction just outside of Perth City Centre.
 What it lacks in historical significance, it more than makes up for with its beauty and charm!

-With the oldest part of Fingask Castle originating from the late 16th century, this beautiful country house offers beautiful gardens, fantastic accommodation for families and the ideal location for weddings and functions.
-Situated in the Braes of Carse, Fingask Castle overlooks the Carse of Gowrie and Firth of Tay.
+Description: With the oldest part of Fingask Castle originating from the late 16th century, this beautiful country house offers beautiful gardens, fantastic accommodation for families and the ideal location for weddings and functions.

 Fingask Castle has a long history of differing ownership since the 16th century.
 It was owned by the Bruce family before one of the Bruce daughters married Patrick Threipland – this was the first of the Threipland ownership of Fingask.
 Due to unwise political decisions and other oddities of life, the Threipland family have had to buy Fingask Castle four times over the past 400 years!